Aziroshin/citygamesystems/README.md

 generated as a whole mesh).

-This would also enable slightly different facade assembly algorithms, e.g. one where facade parts are stacked ontop of each other, with the resulting stacks then fit together horizontally.
+This would also enable slightly different facade assembly algorithms, e.g. one where facade parts are stacked on top of each other, with the resulting stacks then fit together horizontally.

 #### The Texture - Exploring an AI-Based Workflow